Davide-bll/qa_challenge/README.md

 ## Step 2

-To build the Api which incrementally load the data, i used the requests command.
+To build the Api which incrementally load the data, I used the requests command.
 To see an example, run the app in the terminal using:

 ```